 Potential collaboration between EGI and D4Science:

 The D4Science environment is currently operates independently, but in parallel with EGI, sharing rather few components between each other.
 For example D4Science currently does not support the VOs that are in EGI (in Operations Portal and VOMS/Perun), Application codes and VMs from the EGI Applications Database, Authentication tokens from IGTF or EGI SSO, ARGO monitoring infrastructure, APEL accounting infrastructure, exposing experiment results through EGI storage sites.
-EGI and D4Science should build bridges between the two infrastructure to facilitate ’openness’ and ’repeatability’ of experiments and data analysis pipelines and to share cost of maintaining and innovating certain e-infrastructure components.
+EGI and D4Science should build bridges between the two infrastructures to facilitate ’openness’ and ’repeatability’ of experiments and data analysis pipelines and to share cost of maintaining and innovating certain e-infrastructure components.
 Joint training modules and environments can be built on this shared e-infrastructure services.
 There are two priorities here:

 As the first step D4Science is going to integrate the system with the EGI Federated Cloud in order to enable the use of compute and stroage capacity by applications and pipelines of the D4Science system.
 The work require integration between the AAI and task and management systems of D4Science and EGI Federated Cloud.